cern-cta/CTA/tools/cta-admin.1cta.md

 mountcandidate (mc)

-:   List the read-only mount candidates calculated by maintd for tape servers to reserve.
+:   Change or list the mount candidates calculated by maintd for tape servers to reserve.
+Set
+    **\-\-score 0** to clear an operator score override.

 showqueues (sq)